 No amount of operational controls, auditing or inventory will matter is an employee feels alienated or disgruntled.
 It is not always possible to prevent a situation like this, however the better the relationship you have with your food truck employees, the better chance you will hear about any issues before they become too great.
 If your staff respects their owner and managers, they also respect your business and realize their jobs are part of its success.

-- If you don’t know your staff, then they don’t know you.
+- Know your people.
+If you don’t know your staff, then they don’t know you.
 It’s far easier to steal from a faceless entity than a person.